golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 * OS X 10.14+, Ubuntu 18.04 or 20.04 or Windows
 * Node.js version above 16.0.0
-* Familiarity with the command line
+* Familiarity which the command line

 ## Installing and running yagna